 If you prefer not to drive choosing accommodation in one of the larger villages (Portree, Broadford or Dunvegan) would be advised.
 There are local buses that can be relied on, but they are not that frequent.

-The nearest International Airport is Glasgow and the nearest Local Airport is Inverness.
+The nearest International Airports are Edinburgh and Glasgow, while the nearest Local Airport is Inverness.

-To get to Skye from Glasgow there are a few options.
+To get to Skye from Glasgow or Edinburgh there are a few options.

-There are many car hire companies at the airports, it would always be worth booking in advance.
+There are many car hire companies at the airports (including Rhino Car Hire), it would always be worth booking in advance.

 Drive from Glasgow